apiflask/apiflask/docs/usage.md

 - `APIFlask`: A class used to create an application instance (A wrapper for Flask's `Flask` class).
 - `APIBlueprint`: A class used to create a blueprint instance (A wrapper for Flask's `Blueprint` class)..
-- `@input`: A docorator used to validate the input/request data from request body, query string, etc.
+- `@input`: A decorator used to validate the input/request data from request body, query string, etc.
-- `@output`: A docorator used to format the response.
+- `@output`: A decorator used to format the response.
-- `@auth_required`: A docorator used to protect a view from unauthenticated users.
+- `@auth_required`: A decorator used to protect a view from unauthenticated users.
-- `@doc`: A docorator used to set up the OpenAPI spec for view functions.
+- `@doc`: A decorator used to set up the OpenAPI spec for view functions.
 - `abort_json()`: A function used to abort the request handling process and return an error response.
 The JSON version of Flask's `abort()` function.
 - `HTTPError`: An exception used to return error response (used by `abort_json()`).